Welcome to the Topicus KeyHub manual.

 If another app is used, this app will add the Topicus KeyHub-account after scanning the QR-code.
 To finalise the 2FA-setup the 6-digit verification code will have to be entered in the above screen.
 After entering this code, 2FA is enabled.

 The final step in the registration process is to request groups.
 A group grants access to the specific passwords, servers, applications and linked systems of that group.

 Groups can be found by using the search field.
 Depending on naming conventions the groups displayed could correspond to projects, teams, products or departments.

 Click on the icon on the right side of a group to request access to that group.
-Select all groups that apply to your role within the organisation.
+Select all groups that apply to the role for the account that is registered.
 After access to the required groups is selected, the Next-button will continue to the next screen.

-The next step is to enter a reason of your request.
+The next step is to enter a reason for the request.
 This reason is displayed to the group managers of the group which can help them decide whether the request is valid and should be granted.
 It is highly recommended to enter a brief and clear description of why access to that group is requested.

 |Before the secrets of the group are available, the access request should be validated and granted.
 This means that access to a specific group is not instant but takes some time, depending on the group manager(s).|

 Finally the button Send and login sends out the requests and logs the user in on Topicus KeyHub.